 However, mint is often used in combination with something sweet, such as cocktails, ice cream, desserts, or chocolate.
 So, despite being related to sage, it may not always be an appropriate replacement as people do not associate savory dishes with mint.

 On the other hand, spicing up lighter dishes such as a sauce, a soup or salad dressings, mint can create a wonderful taste, and if used in the right amounts, nobody will miss sage in your meal.
+Also ideal as a coriander stand-in, mint is one of the most versatile herbs in the kitchen.

 Dose: Be more careful and start with half the amount of sage.
 Then, step by step, add a little more until you are satisfied with the taste.